Check out what’s happening this Sunday

 Worship Archives on YouTube

-8 am (Chapel) Holy Eucharist
+8 am (Church) Holy Eucharist

 Our earliest service on Sundays, the 8 am service offers a quiet, traditional service with a sermon and no music.
 The order of service follows the traditional Rite I language of the Episcopal Book of Common Prayer

-9 am (Church) Holy Eucharist
+9 am (Chapel) Holy Eucharist

 Join us for an intimate celebration of holy communion, held in the round, that emphasizes congregational singing and fresh, new ways of talking about God and the life of faith.
 St. Bart's Singers offer musical leadership.
 Download the leaflet here.

-11 am (Church) Choral Eucharist
+11 am (Church)

 • The 11 am service will also be livestreamed.
 Additional info here.